MAGMA: Inference and Prediction with Multi-Task Gaussian Processes: Experimental results

 \subsection{Application of \algo on swimmers' progression curves}

 \paragraph{Data and problematic} ~

 We consider the problem of performance prediction in competition for french swimmers.
-The French Swimming Federation (FFN) provided us with an anonymised dataset, compiling the age and results of its members between 2000 and 2016.
+The French Swimming Federation provided us with an anonymised dataset, compiling the age and results of its members between 2000 and 2016.
 For each competitor, the race times are registered for competitions of 100m freestyle (50m swimming-pool).
-The database contains results from 1731 women and 7876 men, each of them compiling an average of 22.2 data points (min = 15, max = 61) and 12 data points (min = 5, max = 57) respectively.
+The database contains results from 1731 women and 7876 men, each of them compiling an average of 22.2 data points (min = 15, max = 61) and 12 data points (min = 5, max = 57), respectively.
 In the following, age of the $i$-th swimmer is considered as the input variable (timestamp $t$) and the performance (in seconds) on a 100m freestyle as the output ($y_i(t)$).
 For reasons of confidentiality and property, the raw dataset cannot be published.
 The analysis focuses on the youth period, from 10 to 20 years, where the progression is the most noticeable.
-In order to get relevant time series, we retained only individuals having a sufficient number of data points on the considered time period.
+In order to get relevant time series, we retained only individuals having a sufficient number of data points ($N_i \geq 5$) on the considered time period.
 For a young swimmer, observed during its first years of competition, we aim at modelling its progression curve and make predictions on its future performance in the subsequent years.
 Since we consider a decision-making problem involving irregular time series, the GP probabilistic framework is a natural choice to work on.
 Thereby, assuming that each swimmer in the database is a realisation $y_i$ defined as previously, we expect \algo to provide multi-task predictions for a new young swimmer, that will benefit from information of other swimmers already observed at older ages.
-To study such modelling, and validate its efficiency in practice, we split the individuals into a training and testing datasets with respective sizes:
+To study such modelling, and validate its efficiency in practice, we split the individuals into training and testing datasets with respective sizes:

-\begin{itemize} \item $M_{train}^F = 1039$, for the female training set, \item $M_{test}^F = 692$, for the female testing set, \item $M_{train}^M = 4726$, for the male training set, \item $M_{test}^M = 3150$, for the male testing set. \end{itemize}
+\begin{itemize} \item $M_{\operatorname{train}}^F = 1039$, for the female training set, \item $M_{\operatorname{test}}^F = 692$, for the female testing set, \item $M_{\operatorname{train}}^M = 4726$, for the male training set, \item $M_{\operatorname{test}}^M = 3150$, for the male testing set. \end{itemize}